 - In the first described method, the main transmitter is broadcasting area wide and all the zone transmitters are muted.
 An inaudible signal is transmitted to all units, the main transmitter is then muted and the zone transmitters turn on and transmit localized content.
 After the local information is transmitted, the zone transmitters mute and the main transmitter resumes broadcasting.

-- In the second described method, the main transmitter and the zone transmitters are broadcasting area wide information.
-The main transmitter ceases broadcasting area wide information and the zone transmitters begin broadcasting localized information.
-At the end of the localized information the main transmitter and zone transmitters transmit area wide information.
+- In the second described method, the main transmitter and the zone transmitters are broadcasting area-wide information.
+The main transmitter ceases broadcasting area-wide information and the zone transmitters begin broadcasting localized information.
+At the end of the localized information, the main transmitter and zone transmitters transmit area-wide information.

 - In the third describe method, the main transmitter and zone transmitters are broadcasting wide area information with “capture ratio pattern.”
 The main transmitter initiates an alteration, temporarily becoming a zone transmitter.
 The zone transmitters then transmit localized content.
 After the localized content, the main transmitter becomes a main transmitter again.

-All of the transmitters are linked to the studio via digital STL systems, content for the zone transmitters is distributed via IP network.
+All of the transmitters are linked to the studio via digital STL systems, and content for the zone transmitters is distributed via IP network.
 The transmitter frequencies are synced with GPS, similar to FM on channel booster stations.
 Method number three includes possibly switching the transmitter output to a lower gain and or lower height antenna.

 Of the three methods, the first system will result in the fewest interference issues.
 No matter which method is used, there will be interference issues between the zone transmitters and or the main transmitter where the signal strengths are equal and the audio is 180 degrees out of phase.
 These can be moved around slightly by adding delay to the audio signal, but they will always be present.
 More about Same Frequency Networks (SFN) and Synchronized FM signals can be found here.
 While the zone transmitters are transmitting dissimilar localized information, standard capture effect rules apply.